markusfisch/bots/README.md

-                              "grid", default depends on mode -Z, --fuzzy N               maximum potential deviaton from calculated position, default is 0 -A, --place-at X,Y[,D];...  manually place players at given coordinates and in given direction, either '^', '>', 'v' or '<' -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every direction, default is 2 -G, --max-games N           maximum number of games, default is unlimited -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss, default is 1024
+                              "grid", default depends on mode -Z, --fuzzy N               maximum potential deviaton from calculated position, default is 0 -A, --place-at X,Y[,D]:...  manually place players at given coordinates and in given direction, either '^', '>', 'v' or '<' -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every direction, default is 2 -G, --max-games N           maximum number of games, default is 1 -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss, default is 1024